DevMountain/ecommerce/README.md

 ####

-Build a simple backend using Node, Express, and MongoDB and connect it to a simple front-end Angular application
+Build a backend using Node, Express, and MongoDB and connect it to a front-end Angular application

 During this project, you will solidify your understanding of the MongoDB API.
 You will also be able to see how the database fits into the bigger picture of a full application.